-Print board exhibits are to include 10 photos mounted on a poster as described above, each no larger than 5"x7".
+Print board exhibits are to include 10 photos mounted on a poster as described above, each no larger than 5x7".
 Number each print 1-10.
 Prints may be a mix of digital and/or standard development.
 Create a title of choice for the print board exhibit.
-Space should be left in the lower right-hand corner to place an exhibit tag provided by Purdue Extension staff.
+Space should be left in the lower right hand corner to place an exhibit tag provided by Purdue Extension staff.

-Salon prints are to be no larger than 11"x14", mounted on a standard 16"x20" salon mount, and displayed vertically.
-Salon prints are to be placed in a clear plastic sleeve, and captions are not recommended.
-Space should be left in the lower right-hand corner to place an exhibit tag provided by Purdue Extension staff.
+Salon prints are to be no larger than 11x14", mounted on a standard 16x20" salon mount, and displayed vertically.
+Salon prints are to be placed in a clear plastic sleeve and captions are not recommended.
+Space should be left in the lower right hand corner to place an exhibit tag provided by Purdue Extension staff.

 Images may be taken with a film camera, digital camera, cell phone, or other electronic devices.
-Altering images by any other means besides the device it was taken with is to be entered in the creative/experimental category.
+Replacing any pixels of the original digital image is to be entered in the creative/experimental category.
+This includes, but not limited to, using artificial intelligence (AI), any erasing tool, healing tool, patch tool, or any tool that replaces any of the original pixels.
 Creative/experimental exhibits must include the original photo on the backside of the board, a description of how the image was altered, and equipment/software used to alter the image.

 Editing photos such as cropping, color adjustment, and other enhancements are considered to be part of the normal photography educational learning process and are permissible.
-So, judges can better evaluate a photography exhibit, the 4-H member is asked to attach to the back of their salon or print board exhibit the make and model of camera used and a description of any editing.
+So, judges can better evaluate a photography exhibit, the 4-H member is asked to attach to the back of their salon or print board the make and model of camera used and a description of any editing.